T. J. Finley

-Tyler Jamal "T. J." Finley (born March 25, 2002) is an American football quarterback for the Auburn Tigers.
-Finley attended and played high school football at Ponchatoula High School in Tangipahoa Parish, Louisiana and began his college career at LSU before transferring to Auburn the following year.
+Tyler Jamal Finley (born March 25, 2002) is an American football quarterback for Georgia State.
+Finley has been a member of the football teams for LSU, Auburn, Texas State, and Western Kentucky.

 Early years

-Finley grew up in Ponchatoula, Louisiana and attended Ponchatoula High School.
+Finley grew up in Ponchatoula, Louisiana, and attended Ponchatoula High School.
 He passed for 2,736 yards with 23 touchdowns and five interceptions in his junior season.
 As a senior, Finley passed for 2,738 yards and 21 touchdowns and also scored eight rushing touchdowns.
 Finley was rated a three-star prospect and the best quarterback prospect in the state and committed to play college football at LSU as a sophomore in high school over offers from Oregon, Alabama, and Auburn.

 College career

 LSU

 Finley enrolled at LSU a semester early in January 2020.
-He was named the Tigers' starting quarterback leading up to team's October 24, 2020, game against South Carolina following an injury to starter Myles Brennan.
+He was named the Tigers' starting quarterback leading up to the team's October 24, 2020, game against South Carolina following an injury to starter Myles Brennan.
 In his first career start, Finley completed 17 of 21 pass attempts for 265 yards with two touchdowns and an interception and rushed for 24 yards and a touchdown.
 Finley started five games and finished the season with 80-of-140 passes for 941 yards with five touchdowns and five interceptions.

 After competing with quarterbacks Myles Brennan and Max Johnson in spring practice, Finley announced he would be entering the transfer portal.

 Auburn

 On May 24, 2021, Finley announced that he would be transferring to Auburn over offers from Alabama, Penn State, and Houston.
-On September 25, 2021, Finley would come in in the fourth quarter for a benched Bo Nix and throw the game winning touchdown versus Georgia State.
-Finley was named Auburn's starting quarterback for the Tigers opening game of the 2022 season.
+On September 25, 2021, Finley would come in in the fourth quarter for a benched Bo Nix and throw the game-winning touchdown versus Georgia State.

+Finley was named Auburn's starting quarterback for the Tigers' opening game of the 2022 season.
+On August 4, 2022, he was arrested on a misdemeanor warrant of eluding police officers on two separate occasions while riding his motorcycle without a helmet throughout the city of Auburn.

+On May 2, 2023, Finley announced his intention to enter the transfer portal.
+He graduated from Auburn and participated in the school's 2023 Summer Commencement ceremony.

+Texas State

+TJ Finley led the Bobcats to their 1st bowl game appearance is school history and won.

+On January 16, 2024, Finley announced that he would enter the transfer portal for the third time as a graduate transfer.

+Western Kentucky

+On January 22, 2024, Finley announced that he would transfer to Western Kentucky.
+On December 7, 2024, Finley announced that he would enter the transfer portal for the fourth time.

+Tulane

+On December 16, 2024, Finley transferred to the Tulane Green Wave.

+On April 4, 2025, Finley was suspended indefinitely from the Tulane football team following his arrest for illegal possession of a stolen Dodge RAM truck valued at greater than $25,000.
+He then entered the transfer portal once again 3 weeks later.

+Georgia State

+On September 1, 2025, it was announced that Finley transferred to Georgia State.